jessonfoo/p003/week-7/5-technical-blog.md

 Write a blog post about what you learned.
 Teach your audience and future employer!

 ## Release 3: Publish
-Link to your blog on the index of your github.io site and sync your changes.
+Link to your blog on the index of your github.io site and push your changes.

 Share your blog on the google+ community under "Blog Posts!"
 Read others blogs.
 What did you like about them?

-## Release 4: Promote
-Post a comment on their community post to start a discussion or give some feedback.
-Consider sharing your blog post on Reddit as well.